MinervaSoftworks/Bartender.Net/README.md

 # torn.api
-A wrapper with the game Torn City's REST API.
+A wrapper for the game Torn City's REST API.